 #tide then works with the Swiss University of Applied Sciences to engineer a process to extrude the ocean material into granules, yarn and filament, for varied applications, from 3D printing to bikinis.
 “It’s fantastic to see brands like Christopher Ward pioneering the use of #tide for watch straps,” says Thomas Schori, the entrepreneur behind #tide.
 “CW was one of the first with the courage and determination to change the material and change its perspective.
 It proves it’s possible to create a luxurious strap with a social and environmental value.”

-“We worked with #tide last year to create a one-off strap for the astonishing sold-out C60 BLUE limited edition, for the Blue Marine Foundation,” says Mike France, Christopher Ward’s CEO.
+“We worked with #tide to create a one-off strap for the C60 BLUE limited edition – which raised money for Blue Marine Foundation,” says Mike France, Christopher Ward’s CEO.
 “The success of that watch taught us two important things: our team gets inspired by environmental concerns, and our customers want to see us do more with eco materials.”
-A new accessory range, #tide strap collection and an openseries watch collaboration – the new C60 #tide – were the logical next steps.
+The #tide strap collection and C60 #tide dive watch were the logical next steps.

 Continuing the story of CW’s pre-eminence in the art of sapphire dial- making, here we have a dial that looks 3D in nature, thanks to its organic wave pattern, wrought in lines of Super-LumiNova® Pantone 2189c BL Grade X1.
 Like bio-luminescent algae, or a monster from the deep, the watch shines in darkness, yet maintains a cool and discreet look in daylight.
 Like the entire Trident line, of course, it has a full-lume ceramic bezel, which adds to the coruscating effect.